GGami/libraryadmin/README.md

   - Users may view, duplicate, download to a local drive, print and disperse the content of this site, or any part for instructive or reference purposes and for non-business purposes.

 *Searching:
   - Do not expect that a search will display results.
-Only a limited amout of resource are avaible at the SLU Library.
+Only a limited amout of resource are avaible in the database.
-  - Note that the search bar is not connected to the Web, rather it is only with-in the catalog search of the OPAC.
+  - Note that the search bar is not connected to the Web, it will only query data from the database.
   -
 *Reserving/Borrowing:
   - +task: add fines pdf file: http://www.slu.edu.ph/images/stories/library-pdf/5%20library%20fines.pdf